Chaithanya-Bangaru/oauth2-spring-microservices/src/main/java/tech/bangaru/spring/microservices/security/README.txt

-OAuth2.0 Impl Mechanism :
+OAuth2.0 Implementation Mechanism :

-Client working on behalf of Web user gets Web user's consent and thus gets authorized to continue the communication with below servers.
+Trusted Client working on behalf of Web user gets Web user's consent and thus gets authorized to continue the communication with below servers.

 Authorization Server